angular-starter-kit/starter-kit/docs/coding-guides/e2e-tests.md

 - Simplifies the test scripts
 - Reduces the amount of duplicated code

-If the UI changes, the fix need only be applied in one place.
+If the UI changes, the fix only needs to be applied in one place.

 #### How to define a page object